5 Tips for Pet Wellness This Fall

 4. Double Check Your Records

 With summer officially over, the days are getting shorter and nights much cooler.
 This can also be a very scary time to lose your pet.
 If your pet is not microchipped, now is the time to do it!

 If your pet is already microchipped, it’s an ideal time to update your dog and cat ID records to ensure they are correct.
-If your pet needs a microchip, call one of our clinics to make an appointment.
+If your pet needs a microchip, call one of our clinics to Contact Us.
 The process is similar to a routine shot, it only takes a few seconds, and no anesthetic is required.
 (Learn more: Microchips Made Simple.)

 5. Protect Your Pet from Pests